 - A management style that values and encourages employee feedback

-- Flexible, forward-thinking personnel and staffing policies
+- Flexible, forward-thinking personnel and staffing policies and programs

 - Continuous quality-improvement initiatives